componentjs/guide/component-v1.md

 The new installer now handles failed installations correctly (only successful installations are actually saved).

 If you need to remove or uninstall a component, you can run `rm -rf components` or `rm -rf components/<user>/<repo>`.
-A CLI utility to do those two commands wouldn't be very useful.
+A CLI utility to do those two simple commands wouldn't be very useful.

 ### component build --use